TheOdinProject/curriculum/web_development_101/git_basics/introduction_to_git.md

 </details>

 <details>
-<summary>Why is Git/GitHub useful for a team of developers?</summary>
+<summary>Why are Git and GitHub useful for a team of developers?</summary>
 <ul><ul>
   <li>Git and GitHub are useful for teams because they can merge code together.
 A developer can work on one part of the code while a second developer works on another part.
-They can then use Git/GitHub to easily combine their changes.</li>
+They can then use Git and GitHub to easily combine their changes.</li>
 </ul></ul>
 </details>